 The next time you check Google keyword positions, the tracking software will collect stats for desktop and mobile devices separately in two different columns.

 Although Google is currently the dominating search engine in the US and Europe, it still has roughly approximately 85% of the search market, leaving the other 15% a too big share to ignore.
 Besides, certain search engines are more popular than Google in some specific geolocations, like Baidu in China or Yandex in Russia.
 By optimizing your pages for Bing search, for Yahoo, or whatever search engine is relevant to your target location, you will get a good source of extra website traffic.
-That is why it makes sense to track multiple keyword rankings by the search engine as well.
+That is why it makes sense to track keyword rankings in alternative search engines, as well.

 Again, to check keyword rankings in other SEs, you add Yahoo, Bing, AOL, Baidu, and others from the Preferred Search Engines settings.
 For me, it’s convenient to observe ranking changes grouped on a separate workspace.
 So, to add one, hit the + button to create a new workspace for Bing keywords or Yandex keywords, rename it, and enable respective columns to make them visible in the workspace.

 Besides, viewing platforms like YouTube or selling platforms like Amazon become search engines of their own, and require special hacks for ranking higher on them.
 Just like you check Google keyword rankings, the same way you can add YouTube or Amazon as your preferred search engine and track how your videos or pages rank there.

 For Google, localization is a huge ranking factor, especially in the way it renders the local pack and Google Maps.
 It can have such a big impact that searchers in different parts of one town may well be seeing different results.

 While that doesn't make rank checking any less useful, it does mean that you need to track ranks for each of the locations you target separately.